AliSinaDevelo/JavaScriptFCC/README.md

 In this repository, you will find my solutions to the five final projects in the certification:

-Palindrome Checker
+ Palindrome Checker/
-Roman Numeral Converter
+ Roman Numeral Converter/
-Caesars Cipher
+ Caesars Cipher/
-Telephone Number Validator
+ Telephone Number Validator/
  Cash Register

 # Usage